-The Pentium processor family includes the highest performing members of Intel's processor at iCOMPTM index 510\60 MHz.
+The Pentium processor family includes the highest performing members of Intel's family of microprocessors-the Pentium processor at iCOMPTM index 510\60 MHz.

-Pentium processor at iCOMP index 567/66 MHz, Pentium processor at iCOMP index 735/90 MHz, and Pentium processor at iCOMP index 815\100 MHz.
-While incorporating new features and improvements made possible by advances in semiconductor technology, the Pentium processor is fully software compatible with previous members of the Intel microprocessor family-thereby preserving the value of users' software investments which are worth billions of dollars The Pentium processor meets the demands of computing in a number of areas: advanced UNIX, Windows-NT, OS/2, Solaris and NeXTstep; compute-intensive graphics applications such as 3-D modeling, computeraided design/engineering (CAD/CAE), largescale financial analysis, high-throughput client/server, handwriting, and voice recognition; network applications; virtual reality; above areas; and new applications yet to be developed.
+Pentium processor at iCOMP index 567\66 MHz, Pentium processor at iCOMP index 735/90 MHz, and Pentium processor at iCOMP index 815\100 MHz.
+While incorporating new features and improvements made possible by advances in semiconductor technology, the Pentium processor is fully software compatible with previous members of the Intel microprocessor family-thereby preserving the value of users' software investments which are worth billions of dollars The Pentium processor meets the demands of computing in a number of areas: advanced operating systems, such as Windows 4.0\ UNIX\, Windows-NT\, OS/2\, Solaris\ and NeXTstep\; compute-intensive graphics applications such as 3-D modeling, computeraided design/engineering (CAD/CAE), largescale financial analysis, high-throughput client/server, handwriting, and voice recognition; network applications; virtual reality; electronic mail that combines many of the above areas; and new applications yet to be developed.